thewebplatform/thewebplatform.today/README.md

 ## Contributing

-Polymer Starter Kit is a new project and is an ongoing effort by the Web Component community.
+The WebPlatform TOday is an ongoing effort by this community.
 We welcome your bug reports, PRs for improvements, docs and anything you think would improve the experience for other Polymer developers.